vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 To build a Hub Flow, you use the Peakboard Designer.
 And to host and run a Hub Flow, you use Peakboard Hub.
 Before you build a Flow, you must first connect Peakboard Designer to a Peakboard Hub instance.

 Starting with Peakboard Designer version 4, there's a new project type called a *Flow project*.
-A Flow project doesn't have screens, because it doesn't have any UI when running.
-But there are many other artifacts we aleady know from regular designer projects.
+A Flow project doesn't have screens, because Flows don't have UIs.
+But, Flow projects do share many similarities with regular Designer projects:

-We use Data Sources and Data Flows to retrieve and process data from connected systems.
-We can use functions (either with LUA code or with Building Blocks) for complex application logic, and - most importantly - we use Flows to coordinate all actions and to control the actual application process.
-So within the Flow project, there's always a Flow needed to execute a Data Source, a Data Flow or a function.
-Different from regular UI projects Data Sources and Data Flows are not excuted automatically.
-And there are no automatic Reload Scripts.
-We always need a flow to trigger them.
-That makes the Flows the ulimate linchpin to define and coordinate what the Flow project is actually doing and under what conditions.
+* Flow projects use data sources and data flows to retrieve and process data from connected systems.
+* Flow projects use functions (either with LUA code or with Building Blocks) for complex application logic
+* Flow projects use Flows to coordinate actions and to control the application.
+So in a Flow project, you always need a Flow needed to execute a data source, a data flow, or a function.
+  Unlike standard Designer projects, data sources and data flows are not executed automatically.
+And there are no automatic reload scripts.
+You always need a Flow to trigger them.
+This makes Flows the sole tool for defining and coordinating what a Flow project does and under what conditions.

 The last aspect to explain is the role of Hub lists.
 We can use Hub lists just as a regular table to store and read data.
 However it's very easy to store data in Hub lists within a flow projects.
 There's some kind of build-in functionality to store data into Hub lists that are coming from data source or data flows.
 We will have a look at this in this article.